Javier Saldías

-Javier Ignacio Saldías Cea (born 21 August 2001) is a Chilean footballer who plays as a full-back for Chilean Primera División club Unión La Calera.
+Javier Ignacio Saldías Cea (born 21 August 2001) is a Chilean footballer who plays as a full-back.
+He last played for Chilean Primera División club Unión La Calera.

 Club career

 Born in Penco, Chile, Saldías is a product of Universidad de Concepción.
 He was promoted to the first team at the age of 15 and made his professional debut in 2020.
 In October 2020, he was loaned out to Barnechea.
 Back to Universidad de Concepción the next season, he ended his contract with them at the end of the 2024 season after playing over a hundred official matches.

 On 17 December 2024, Saldías signed with Unión La Calera in the Chilean Primera División.

+In March 2026, Saldías suffered a pulmonary embolism that kept him out from football activity for the rest of the season.
+He left Unión La Calera in August of the same year.

 Personal life

 In 2022, Saldías started an undertaking in clothes sale alongside his partner.

 Style of play

 A versatile player, Saldías mainly operates as a right-back, but he can also operate as a left-back or a centre-back.
 He also has played as a midfielder.